lnbits/nostrrelay/README.md

 # Nostr Relay

-## One click and spin up your own Nostr relay.
+### One click and spin up your own Nostr relay.
 Share with the world, or use privately.
+**Configure**:
+- Free Plan: with limitted storage (limit can be changed)
+- Paid Plan: `pay to join` and `pay for storage`
+- Storage Limit (can buy more)
+- Rate Limit
+- Filter Limit
+- Allow/Block accounts
+- Optional Auth for `Events` and `Filters`

 ## Supported NIPs
  - [x] **NIP-01**: Basic protocol flow